bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 ```

-**Tell me what this above command do?
-Use man to know what sort and uniq.**
+**What does the above command do?
+Use 'man' or 'help' to find out more information about 'sort' and 'uniq'.**

-### pick some thing from a file
+### Pick something from a file

 When you have a file with multiple columns, and you want to cut a particular column, then use 'cut'.
 Use man cut.
 If you want to find something from a file, then use 'grep'.

-grep ‘somethingyouwantto’ filename.txt
+grep 'somethingyouwantto' filename.txt

 Find and replace can be performed using 'sed'.
 sed 's/findword/replaceword/' file.txt

-Type “linux cheat sheet” in the google you get 100s of list.
+Type “linux cheat sheet” in Google you get 100s of lists.
 And try those commands.

 ### File permissions

 In Linux everything is a file.
 Folders are files, files are files and external devices are files.
-All the files in linux system have file permissions.
-It says all about who can read and write and execute a file / program/comman.
-Each file has different level of access restrictions.
+All the files in a Linux system have file permissions.
+It tells you everything you need to know about who can read, write and execute a file/program/command.
+Each file has its own level of access restrictions.

 If you do 'ls -lh' in a folder

 you see drwxrwxr-x on your screen.
 They tell you who have permission to use this folder (or directory) and what purpose (reading, modifying/writing, executing a operation).
 If it is a file , then you wont see d, instead it will be rwxrwxr-x

-Here are three types of access restrictions (from linux related webpages):
+Here are three types of access restrictions (from Linux related webpages):

 | permission  | action | chmod_option|
 | ------------- | ------------- |----------|